Overnight Experiences Chaperone Guide

 Can friends and family join us in the morning if they do not wish to spend the night at Space Center Houston?

-Yes, they should purchase their ticket prior to the camp through Reservations or on the night of the camp.
+Yes, they should purchase their ticket prior to the camp through Reservations or on the Space Center Houston app.
 Attendees who did not camp out can join their group the next morning when the center opens.

 Are there any age requirements?